Last updated 11/03/2022

 Web and Mobile Analytics

-When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymise it, or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.
+When we have no ongoing legitimate business or legal need need to process your personal information, we will either delete or anonymise it, or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.

 We have implemented appropriate technical and organisational security measures designed to protect the security of any personal information we process.
 However, please also remember that we cannot guarantee that the internet itself is 100% secure.
 Although we will do our best to protect your personal information, the transmission of personal information to and from our Sites is at your own risk.
 You should only access the services within a secure environment.